 Ancient Greece has influenced many world architectural movements along centuries, as for example the movement of Renaissance and the Neoclassical style.
-Many of the world wide masterpieces were inspired by the architecture of Greece, particularly the ancient Greek style of Doric, Ionic or Corinthian rhythm.
-In fact, the Neoclassical style that was so popular in the 19th century was actually a revival of the ancient Greek architecture.
+Many of the world wide masterpieces were inspired by the architecture in Greece, particularly the ancient Greek style of Doric, Ionic or Corinthian rhythm.
+In fact, the Neoclassical style that was so popular in the 19th century was actually a revival of the ancient architecture of Greece.
 Due to the rich diversity along centuries, the architectural style is divided in several periods.
 You can see samples of the architecture in Greece with a simple walk in the centre of Athens, even the Cycladic one.

 We propose bellow information about the different architectural periods and styles in Greece and the Greek islands from the Minoan times to modern days.